You're Walt Disney World-bound, and a crucial question warrants an almost immediate answer: Where should I stay onsite with my family?

 Disney's Deluxe Resort Hotels

-Elaborate theming, water park-style pools and onsite restaurants give guests grounds to go the deluxe Walt Disney World lodging route.
-But, for many family visitors, some of the most attractive amenities featured at the World's eight Deluxe Resort Hotels aren't entertainment-oriented, but instead, are focused on comfort and convenience.
+Elaborate themes, water park-style pools and onsite restaurants give guests grounds to go the deluxe Walt Disney World lodging route.
+But, for many family visitors, some of the most attractive amenities featured at the World's Deluxe Resort Hotels aren't entertainment-oriented, but instead, are focused on comfort and convenience.
 Among the most popular reasons parents opt for a deluxe spot to stay are spacious accommodations, proximity to theme parks, onsite childcare centers (select properties) and access to an array of personal services.
 Plus, there's full room service, which can be a big help when you're traveling with kids.

 At almost all Deluxe properties, guests enjoy direct access to at least one Disney theme park via monorail, boat or walkway.
 All resorts are designed with interior corridors and services centrally located under one roof, making moving about with little ones less of a chore.